-You need to have achieved at least 2 grade 6s in double award Science, or 2 grades 6s in triple award, with one of these in Chemistry.
+You need to have achieved at least 2 grade 6s in Combined Science, or 2 grades 6s in the triple award, with one of these in Chemistry.
 A minimum of a 6 in GCSE Maths is also required.

 Chemistry A level is on the Russell Group's list of facilitating subjects, with its broad variety of tested skills, and it is a respected choice for many degrees and careers.
 Chemistry has been described as the 'central science' and is often combined with either Physics or Biology.
-However, it is a compulsory choice for anyone wishing to pursue Medicine, Dentistry and Veterinary Science, as well as Chemistry-based degrees, such as Pharmacy, Pharmacology and Biochemistry.
+However, it is a compulsory choice for anyone wishing to pursue medicine, dentistry and veterinary science, as well as Chemistry-based degrees, such as pharmacy, pharmacology and biochemistry.